 Grandiose, when you have ideas and plans for your future, and they put them all down, telling you it’s daft, or that’ll never happen, how you’re not capable, it places those doubts in our capabilities, often stopping us from doing the very things we enjoy doing, or if we do and make a mistake, as making mistakes is a part of life it’s how we learn, but that one mistake with their toxic words, their judgments, can make us quit before we even get going, we lose our drive, determination and will-power, as they invalidate us at every turn, to make themselves feel better.

 Their need for excessive attention, so if something has happened to you or a loved one, and you go to talk to them about it, they’ll go on and on about something that happened to them far worse or far better. if they’re envious of your achievements, they’ll either take the credit, “You couldn’t have done that without me.”
 Or they’ll claim you only got that because of outside help.
 Two people can talk through their own experiences to validate, support and show they understand each other.
 A narcissist will not be interested in yours unless they can use it against you in the future to provoke a reaction and use that reaction against you.
 “You don’t trust me?
-I’ve not done anything, is this because of what your ex put you through, I’m not to blame for your ex, this isn’t about me, is it?
+I’ve not done anything.
+Is this because of what your ex put you through?
+I’m not to blame for your ex; this isn’t about me.
 This is about you and your past.
 Your mother, didn’t she abandon you? so now you think I would, that’s your issues, that’s no reason not to trust me?”
-They will turn your insecurities against you, they’ll not validate and help you, and this is all done to hide whatever behaviour of there is causing you to miss trust them, yet they’ll not admit to that, to them, it’s your feelings that are the problem.
-Then when they come at us like this, because of our past, their points in our mind become extremely valid, causing more self-doubt, causing us to focus on us, and not their treatment of us.
+They will turn your insecurities against you, they’ll not validate and help you, and this is all done to hide whatever behaviour of there is causing you to miss trust them, yet they’ll not admit to that’s your feelings that are the problem.
+Then when they come at us like this, because of our past, their points in our mind become extremely valid, causing more self-doubt, causing us to focus on ourselves and not their treatment of us.
 They’ll not use things you wouldn’t be bothered about.
 They’ll go after the things they know will trigger you.

 Some of their manipulation methods and invalidation.